Aperiodicity, Star-freeness, and First-order Logic Definability of Operator Precedence Languages: Preliminaries

 The following important corollary immediately derives from Definition \ref{def:NCOPL} and Theorem~\ref{decidability NC}.

-\begin{corollary}[Decidability of the NC property for OPLs.]
-It is decidable whether an OPL is NC or not. \end{corollary}
+\begin{cor}[Decidability of the NC property for OPLs.]
+It is decidable whether an OPL is NC or not. \end{cor}

-In the following, unless parentheses are explicitly needed, we will refer to unparenthesized strings rather than to parenthesis ones, thanks to the one-to-one correspondence.
+In the following, unless parentheses are explicitly needed, we will refer to unparenthesized strings rather than to parenthesized ones, thanks to the one-to-one correspondence.

-It is also worth recalling \cite{CreGuiMan81} the following peculiar property of OPLs: such languages are NC or not independently on their OPM, in other words, although the NC property is defined for structured languages (parenthesis or tree languages \cite{McNaughton67,Tha67}), in the case of OPLs this property does not depend on the structure given to the sentences by the OPM.
+It is also worth recalling \cite{CreGuiMan81} the following peculiar property of OPLs: whether such languages are aperiodic or not does not depend on their OPM; in other words, although the NC property is defined for structured languages (parenthesis or tree languages \cite{McNaughton67,Tha67}), in the case of OPLs this property does not depend on the structure given to the sentences by the OPM.
 It is important to stress, however, that, despite the above peculiarity of OPLs, aperiodicity remains a property that makes sense only with reference to the structured version of languages.
 Consider, in fact, the following OPLs, with the same OPM consisting of $\{c \lessdot c, c \doteq a,c \doteq b, a \gtrdot b, b \gtrdot a \}$ besides the implicit relations w.r.t.\ $\#$:

 $L_1 = \{ c^{2n}(ab)^n \mid n \geq 1\}$, $L_2 = \{ (ab)^+\}$